jeremy-harris/jekyll-now/_posts/2019-05-23-Product Recommendation Project.md

 ## Solution: Market Basket Analysis
 A Market Basket Analysis or ‘MBA’ (no, not the MBA your brother-in-law brags about getting at every family gathering) is used to identify ‘interesting’ relationships or associations between products.
 At a high level, the MBA method will take a list of transactions (once cleaned up, of course) and uses the apriori algorithm to inspect the dataset and find all instances (called rules in this case) that match two main criteria:
 1. How often items appear in the data (Support)
     a.
-For example, how many times does a product (or set of products) occur in the data
+For example, how many times does a product (or set of products) occur in the data.
 2. How often items appear in the data and also appear with another item (Confidence)
     a.
 For example, for every time diapers and beer appear together in the dataset (Support), how many times does beer also appear in the same transaction?
 50% of the time, 70% of the time?
 This is the confidence interval of the algorithm.